Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 complete interface.
 For a more thorough API documentation, refer to `/lang/python/README`.

+## Python package installation

+The package `gdp` should be installed in your system path for python packages.
+Once you have the required dependencies for compilation installed, something like `make install-python` from the root of repository should do the trick (note that running with `sudo` may be required).
+If, however, you don't want to install an experimental package in your system path, and would rather keep everything contained to the repository tree, a simple workaround is to create a symlink `~/.local/lib/python2.7/site-packages/gdp` that points to `lang/python/gdp/` in the repository tree.

 ## Appending data

 Let's start with a simple `Hello world` program, that writes some data to a pre-existing log and reads it back.

 We need to import the package `gdp` to begin with.
-It should be installed in your system path for python packages for this to work, however a simple workaround is to create a symlink `~/.local/lib/python2.7/site-packages/gdp` that points to `lang/python/gdp/` in your repository tree.

 ```python
 >>> import gdp
 ```